Australian-Imaging-Service/xnatpy/doc/static/tutorial.rst

   []

 This gives a list of ``PrearchiveSessions`` in the archive.
-It is possible to archive, rebuild, more or remove the session using simple methods.
+It is possible to :py:meth:`archive <xnat.prearchive.PrearchiveSession.archive>`, :py:meth:`rebuild <xnat.prearchive.PrearchiveSession.rebuild>`, :py:meth:`move <xnat.prearchive.PrearchiveSession.move>`, or :py:meth:`delete <xnat.prearchive.PrearchiveSession.delete>`
+the session using simple methods.
 For more information see :py:class:`PrearchiveSession <xnat.prearchive.PrearchiveSession>`

 Object creation